 - Orthotic devices such as braces and splints provide structural support to help individuals with low muscle tone achieve better control and positioning.

 - Speech therapy can help individuals with speech difficulties strengthen their oral motor muscles and become better communicators.
 If needed, individuals may also learn alternative communication strategies.
+Furthermore, speech therapists can address oral motor difficulties affecting eating and swallowing skills as appropriate.

-Understanding Ataxic CP: Key Points
+Understanding Ataxic Cerebral Palsy: Key Points

 Individuals with ataxic cerebral palsy generally experience difficulties with balance and coordination due to cerebellum damage.
-As a result, they may walk with a wide-based gait, tremble when reaching for objects, fall over often, or even have speech difficulties.
+As a result, they may walk with a wide-based gait, tremble when reaching for objects, fall over often, or even have speech or eating difficulties.

 Although it cannot be reversed, ataxic CP can be managed through a combination of various therapies that focus on developing body awareness, strength, and fine motor skills.